 This would be a person who attributes all events to external factors.
 This person will not take any blame or responsibility for negative situations but are likely to blame others, even if they are of their own creation, and will not acknowledge the direct relationship between hard work and positive exam results.

-Research indicates that most leader have an internal locus of control, and that better performance is achieved by workers who have a leader with an internal rather than external locus of control.
+Research indicates that most leaders have an internal locus of control, and that better performance is achieved by workers who have a leader with an internal rather than external locus of control.
 Lastly, internal leaders were likely to be highly directed and task-oriented in how they communicated with workers under their control.

-A short test on locus of control
+A short test on the locus of control

 For the statements below, rate your level of agreement (from 1 to 7, where 7 is ‘fully agree’ and 1 is ‘fully disagree’):